-Namibia is to date one of our most beautiful trips.
-On board our 4×4, we explored its vast wilderness, its incredible wildlife and its geological wonders.
+Travelling in Namibia is still one of our fondest memories.
+Aboard our 4×4 rental, we explored its vast wilderness, incredible wildlife and geological wonders.

-This country totally enchanted us, we felt lucky to discover it every day of our stay.
-Our first experience in a rooftop tent gave us an immense feeling of freedom.
+We were totally enchanted by this country, and felt lucky to discover it every day of our road trip.
+Our first experience in a rooftop tent gave us an immense sense of freedom.

 Namibia is a country where it is easy to travel independently.
 To fully enjoy your trip, you will have toorganize it in advance and book your accommodations and your vehicle as soon as possible.
-Many of you on Instagram have asked us questions about the organization of our trip, we answer them below!
+Many of you have asked us questions on Instagram about the organization of our trip, and we’ve answered them in this blog post and given you all our tips!

 - 1. Is Namibia a dangerous country?